Hadrien-Cornier/hadrien-cornier.github.io/blog/MACHINE LEARNING/REINFORCEMENT LEARNING/Langford talk about RL.md

 We need to be clear on what are the shortcomings of the 3 main solutions.
 In other words, why do they not solve the opposite vertex of the triangle ?

+Can we use priors ?
+Yes.
+Structural priors.
+It's natural to create them.
+We can easily create some for the kind of problems which is tractable to solve

+___

+What does good data mean ?

+Good data is the data necessary to solve a problem.
+This is a problem-dependent question
+The art of ml is the skillful application of theory to reality

+Brittleness is about having the wrong bias but also about whether we have enough data to be able to solve the problem

+Does a similar chicken and egg problem happen in other settings ?

+Yes.
+Often we can unwind things step by step.

+Some things that do not work in general.

+Approaches that will NOT solve RL :

+## Bottleneck Autoencoder

+The failure mode is latent collapse.
+Trivial solutions.
+Uniform Noise.
+Infinite Temoerature.

+n-bits -> 1-bit -> n-bits

+you can reduce your entropy by outputting noise instead of the true answer.

+This is the problem for learning.

+## Other technique : trying to predict the previous action from the previous and the current observation

+Predict previous action through bottleneck

+superposition of states